 ABSTRACT

 Mango cultivation is driving the development of a robust value chain across India, leveraging the potential of horticulture for higher unit productivity and significant value addition.
 The study was conducted in Srinivasapura taluk of Kolar district and Chintamani taluk of Chikkabalapur district of Karnataka during 2023-2024 to study the entrepreneurial behaviour of mango growers in Eastern Dry Zone Karnataka.
 The study sample consisted of 120 mango growers, with six villages selected from each taluk.
-Nearly two-fifth (37.50 %) of the farmers belonged to medium entrepreneurial behaviour category, followed by low (35.00 %) and high (27.50 %) categories of entrepreneurial behaviour.
-It was found that nearly two fifth of the farmers belonged to medium level of innovativeness (38.33 %), achievement motivation (39.16 %), leadership ability (40.00 %), information seeking behaviour (40.83 %), scientific orientation (38.33 %), while nearly one third of the mango growers belonged to medium level of risk-taking ability (29.16 %), coordinating ability (35.83 %) and nearly half of the farmers had medium level of innovativeness (48.33 %).
-Results revealed that farmers need to be educated about income generating processes like value addition, processing, and measures to reduce crop losses.
+Approximately, 37.50 % of the farmers belonged to the medium entrepreneurial behaviour category, followed by low (35.00 %) and high (27.50 %) categories of entrepreneurial behaviour.
+It was found that 38.33 %of the farmers belonged to medium level of innovativeness achievement motivation (39.16 %), leadership ability (40.%), information seeking behaviour (40.83 %), scientific orientation (38.33 %), while nearly one third of the mango growers belonged to medium level of risk-taking ability (29.16 %), coordinating ability (35.83 %) and nearly half of the farmers had medium level of innovativeness (48.33 %).
+Results revealed that farmers need to be educated about income-generating processes like value addition, processing, and measures to reduce crop losses.

-Key words: Entrepreneurial behaviour, Mango growers, Innovativesness
+Key words: Entrepreneurial behaviour, Mango growers, Innovativeness

 INTRODUCTION